pxscene/pxCore2/examples/pxScene2d/VSCODE_DEBUG.md

 4. Within visual studio code navigate to the source for the js file that you want to debug.
 You should now be able to set and hit breakpoints.

+NOTE:  From VSCode circa ~1.25 ... it is necessry to include `"request": "launch",` in *launch.json*.

 ## See Also